 For more information on the Indiana State Fair, visit their website.

 For a complete list of Franklin County 4-H Projects, along with record sheets and other helpful project information, click here, or here for Franklin County 4-H Livestock Information.

-If you don't see something listed, or need help finding something, please email Angie or Jennifer.
+If you don't see something listed, or need help finding something, please email Angie or Jennifer or Stacey.